iltuoconsulenteit/DocCropper/README.md

 ## ✨ Key Features

 - ✅ Multi-image upload and batch processing
-- 📥 Import PDF files and turn each page into an editable image
+- 📥 Import PDF files and place each page directly in the gallery for later editing
 - 🔄 Automatic or manual perspective correction
 - 🖼️ Interactive cropping and preview
 - 🖱️ Double click or tap to auto-detect page edges